Emily Oster

 One study in Canada followed a group of 2,000 children from the age of 2.5 to 6, and found that over this period almost 40% of the children had at least one confusional arousal episode recorded.
 They were more common in the younger ages.

-The prevalence of night terrors is probably lower in older children — this review puts it at 1% to 6.5%, though notes that there are populations (more below) with estimates as high as 14%.
+The prevalence of night terrors is probably lower in older children — this review puts it at 1% to 6.5%, but points out that there are populations (more below) with estimates as high as 14%.

 An important note is that many children have one or two of these episodes in their lifetime and do not have them again.
 Some kids will have them repeatedly, but having one isn’t necessarily an indicator of more to come.